Social computing: Collective intelligence

 Collective intelligence is considered an area of social computing because of the group collaboration aspect.
-Becoming a growing area in computer science, collective intelligence provides users with a way to gain knowledge through collective efforts in a social interactive environment.
+Collective intelligence refers to the intelligence that a group of users can provide through collective efforts compared to an individual user.
+Wikipedia is an example because a group of users contributing to a topic result in a higher quality wiki page.
+Users can also benefit from collective intelligence by learning from its results.

 Social perceptions

 Recent research has begun to look at interactions between humans and their computers in groups.
 This line of research focuses on the interaction as the primary unit of analysis by drawing from fields such as psychology, social psychology, and sociology.